 - "Family Appreciation Day" has Granny Smith doing a Tasty Gold sort of test on cooking pot, and then walking away, displeased with what she finds.
 Her teeth are left on the edge of the pot, and Apple Bloom has to retrieve them for her.

 - In "Apple Family Reunion", Granny Smith tells the story of an old relative of the Apple family, who got the name Apple Sauce when she dropped her false teeth into a vat of apple jam.
 Throughout the episode, much amusement is had involving Aunt Apple Sauce's dentures.

 - The Simpsons: Grandpa has false teeth and occasionally takes them out; plus one time he was babysitting and Bart pulled them out of Grandpa's mouth and put them in his own mouth, and took a ride on the ceiling fan with them.
-When Homer & Marge came home Bart taped them up real quick and shoved them back into Grandpa's mouth.
+When Homer & Marge came home, Bart accidentally broke them, then taped them up real quick and shoved them back into Grandpa's mouth.

 - In the episode which crosses over with The X-Files a turtle has somehow captured Grandpa's teeth and is making off with them.
 Grandpa can't catch the turtle.

 - One episode has him getting a job at a Krusty Burger and jokingly places his dentures in a hamburger bun.
 "Ever seen a sandwich that could take a bite out of you?"
 The indifferent teenage coworker putting burgers in a take-out bag grabs the denture sandwich and gives it to a customer, who complains "Damn sandwich took a bite out of me!"